Posted on

 2. OpenCart

-OpenCart is a tiny open source ecommerce platform based in Hong Kong that uses PHP as its programming language.
+OpenCart is a tiny open-source e-commerce platform based in Hong Kong that uses PHP as its programming language.
 Like WooCommerce, OpenCart allows non-technical users to create a basic storefront using one of the company’s themes.

 OpenCart follows a “core plus extensions” paradigm, with fewer built-in capabilities than most competitors.
-Most ecommerce store owners still need to download many extensions to suit their requirements.
+Most e-commerce store owners still need to download many extensions to suit their requirements.
 The company’s strong developer community helps to build a library of over 13,000 extensions.

 OpenCart’s built-in features include: